 In fact some studies found that consuming caffeine 6 hours before bedtime reduced total sleep time by one hour.
 These effects also can be stronger in older adults because It takes their bodies a longer time to process the caffeine.

 Now this one is a bit controversial and lacking in evidence, but please read on.

 For many years, there have been reports of heavy coffee drinkers and a decrease in bone mass and an overall brittleness to the skeletal system.
 Due to this several medical professionals and scientists have suspected that caffeine had a negative effect on calcium absorption.
 However, no concrete evidence has been found, leading researchers to believe that the correlation is merely due to the fact that heavy coffee drinkers are not getting enough calcium in their diets.

 So, you could drink less coffee, or you could balance it out with milk, almonds, broccoli or other calcium-rich foods.

 5. It could cause or worsen acid reflux

 Many coffee drinkers have complained of acid reflux, reporting that it worsens after drinking coffee.
 This has lead researchers, once again to find the source of the complaint.
 Some cite the acidity in coffee, while others believe it to be the caffeine and the way it is prepared.

 many still complain of the heart burning effects.
 If you believe coffee is to blame for your heartburn, you may want to abstain.
-However, if you want to continue to drink your beans in a warm mug, try avoid brewing methods like espresso or French press that don’t use paper filters that catch oil droplets in the coffee that contain stomach irritants.
-Perhaps try cold-brewed coffee to prevent the heat factor.
+However, if you want to continue to drink your beans in a warm mug, try avoid brewing methods like espresso or French press that don’t use paper filters that can catch the oil droplets in the coffee which contain the stomach irritants.
+Perhaps you can try cold-brewed coffee to prevent any heat factor.